 Welcome to Harding, home of the Harding Lil' Dragons.
 My name is Mrs. Denise King.
-I am looking forward to meeting your families and children.
-I know that this is not how you anticipated your child's first year in Pre-K to look, but we will do our best to get to know your children and provide them with the best learning possible during these very different times.
+We have enjoyed meeting your families and children.
 If you have any questions or concerns, please do not hesitate to contact either me or our TA, Shanita Pacley at email@example.com.
 We will always be here to support you and your child in anyway that we can.
 My email address is: firstname.lastname@example.org.

 Degrees and Certifications: